pixie-io/docs.px.dev/content/en/02-installing-pixie/03-install-guides/02-self-hosted-pixie.md

 ### Authentication using Kratos / Hydra

-Self-managed Pixie Cloud only supports one organization and precreates an admin account by default.
-The default user is created with `admin@default.com` as the email and with `admin` as the password.
-If you would like to change the admin user details, modify the email and password in `ADMIN_IDENTITY` in `k8s/cloud/base/ory_auth/kratos/kratos_deployment.yaml`.
-You will need to redeploy from scratch if you've already deployed with the default admin account, since the admin account has already been provisioned.
+1. Login to the admin account using `admin@default.com` for the email and `admin` for the password.

+If you would like to change the admin account credentials, modify the email and password values for the `ADMIN_IDENTITY` in `k8s/cloud/base/ory_auth/kratos/kratos_deployment.yaml`.
+You will need to redeploy from scratch if you've already deployed with the default admin account, since the admin account is automatically provisioned for you.

 <Alert variant="outlined" severity="warning">
   There is a known issue with login on self-managed Pixie Cloud on Safari and Firefox.
 For now, use Chrome.